 How to Get a Straight Stairlift?

 When you have decided that you’re interested in purchasing and getting a straight stairlift fitted in your UK home, the next step is to get a quote.
 When requesting a quote, the chosen stairlift company comes to your home to take measurements for your straight stairlifts.
 Then they will give you a guide on the cost to install a stairlift of your choosing.
-Once you’ve decided, it’s just a matter of booking an appointment for the fitters to come and install the straight stairlift and you’ll be riding up and down the stairs in no time.
+Once you’ve decided, it’s just a matter of booking an appointment for the fitters to come and fit the straight stairlift and you’ll be riding up and down the stairs in no time.
 Arranging a straight stairlift installation in the UK is easy to do.
 The companies who make the systems are used to helping people who are less mobile get better use out of their multi-storey home.